 American bulldogs and Staffordshire terriers share many common characteristics.
-Both are excellent watchdogs, loyal companions and extremely athletic.
-Recognizing the differences between the two breeds will help you make an informed decision regarding what dog best suits your family and lifestyle.
-Keep in mind that because American bulldogs are considered a rare breed, locating a purebred pup may prove challenging.
+Both are excellent watchdogs and loyal companions, and they are extremely athletic.
+Recognizing the differences between the two breeds will help you make an informed decision regarding which dog best suits your family and lifestyle.

-American bulldogs boast a wide chest, stocky build and chiseled, muscular appearance.
+American bulldogs boast a wide chest, stocky build, and chiseled, muscular appearance.
 Their nose resembles a boxy shape with the nostrils turned slightly upward.
-The American Bulldog Registry notes that the head should be large; the neck muscular and the body “powerful and athletic in appearance.”
-Gazing at the Staffordshire terrier, you will observe a more refined face, longer muzzle and slimmer bone structure both sturdy yet compact.
-The American Kennel Club describes the breed as a “well put-together dog, muscular, but agile and graceful.”
+The head should be large, the neck should be muscular, and the body should be powerful and athletic in appearance.